 There is something very comforting about a creamy, rich mushroom soup.
-I love the umami flavour of mushrooms – that savoury, salty and slightly meaty taste – and on the days when you don’t feel like cooking a heavier meat or fish based meal, this soup is a real winner.
+I love the umami flavour of mushrooms: savoury, salty and slightly meaty taste.
+And, on the days when you don’t feel like cooking a heavier meat or fish based meal, this paleo mushroom soup is a real winner.
 You can make a bigger batch and freeze it in small portions to pull out and warm up whenever you need a quick meal or a dinner starter.
-This soup is dairy free, grain and gluten free.
+This soup is dairy-free, grain- and gluten-free

 Dried porcini mushrooms can be purchased in most supermarkets and delis.
-I love to have some on hand to add to stews, casseroles and sauces as they add a lovely woody and forest taste and smell.
+I love to have some on hand to add to stews, casseroles and sauces as they add a lovely woody and forest taste and aroma.
 You can use a variety of fresh button mushrooms but I prefer Swiss Brown or crimini mushrooms to the more bland white button mushrooms.
-You can also throw in some meatier Portobello and exotic oyster and shitake for a more complex flavour.
+You can also throw in some meatier Portobello and exotic oyster and shiitake for a more complex flavour.
 Basically, use this as a base recipe and adapt it as you please.
-Peeled white potato can be used instead of sweet potato for those who are not avoiding nightshades…or potatoes ;).
+Peeled white potato can be used instead of sweet potato for those who are not avoiding nightshades…or potatoes.Print

-- 2 tbsp butter or ghee if avoiding all dairy
+- 2 tablespoons butter or ghee (olive oil if avoiding dairy)

 - 1 large leek, pale part diced (make sure to rinse the leek well)

 - 3 garlic cloves, diced

 - 10 sprigs of fresh thyme, leaves only (dried can be used as well, about 1 tablespoon)

 - 15 medium Crimini/Swiss brown mushrooms, roughly diced